carlohamalainen/carlohamalainen.github.io/_posts/2009-02-24-turn-an-asus-wl-500gp-into-a-pc.md

 **Prepare your USB disk on your PC**

-I assume that your USB disk is /dev/sda but it&#8217;s likely to be something else, so adjust accordingly.
+I assume that your USB disk is /dev/sda but it's likely to be something else, so adjust accordingly.
 Partition your USB disk so that /dev/sda1 is ext3, /dev/sda2 is swap.
 It is **essential** to make sure that the USB drive is not checked by e2fsck:

 $ tune2fs -c0 -i0 /dev/sda1